glburman/ListPagerRazorLibrary/README.md

 * No setter - Getter returns a comparison of the **ListPagerModel.TotalRecords** and **ListPagerModel.FilteredRecordCount** property values

 ### Pull Requests and Maintenance

 Any errors or omissions please do let me know.

 I may or may not update this over time, but requests or suggestions are also welcome.

 ### Credits

-Thanks to @ianbusko for this head start: https://github.com/ianbusko/reusable-components-library
+Thanks to @ianbusko for this (Dot Net 2.0) head start: https://github.com/ianbusko/reusable-components-library